Expert Aviation Lawyers

 • airport procedures and responsibilities

-In addition to understanding science and technology issues, including engineering, aerodynamics, human factors, and aircraft operational limitations, your aviation attorneys must have a depth of knowledge and experience to make informed choices about where to bring a claim or file suit.
+In addition to understanding science and technology issues, including engineering, aerodynamics, human factors, and aircraft operational limitations, your air disaster attorneys must have a depth of knowledge and experience to make informed choices about where to bring a claim or file suit.

-Our attorneys at DJC Law have handled cases across America, involving both domestic and international travel.
+Our air disaster lawyers at DJC Law have handled cases across America, involving both domestic and international travel.
 It requires judgment, experience, and expertise to navigate the various federal, state, and international laws and regulations that govern aircraft operations and aircraft litigation.

-Our team is experienced and committed to investigating and proving root causes of airplane and helicopter crashes that result in injuries and death to pilots, passengers, and persons on the ground.
+Our Austin personal injury attorneys team is experienced and committed to investigating and proving root causes of airplane and helicopter crashes that result in injuries and death to pilots, passengers, and persons on the ground.

 Aviation Professionals